hackerinheels/nativeMcpClientServer/README.md

 ## Overview

-This project implements a simple MCP host that can discover and use tools from tool servers.
+This project implements a simple MCP host that can discover and use tools from multiple tool servers.
 It includes:

 1. **MCP Host**: A WebSocket server that communicates with clients and tool servers
 2. **Product Server**: A tool server that provides product information via SSE